modelgateway/geps/proposals/0005-fallback-rounting.md

 ### Requirements

 - R1: We MUST fallback to a healthy model if any in a pool doing our best to fulfill routing strategy specified in configs
 - R2: Fallback MUST be as quick as possible.
-No redundant retrying or waiting
+No redundant wasteful retrying or waiting
--

 ## Design

-The trivial strategy to tackle this problem is redundancy.
+The off-the-shelf strategy to tackle the availability issues is redundancy.
 So we have some backup models to talk to in case the main one is down.
 The mechanism of switching models in case of failures is called fallbacking.

-## Testing
+For most serious production applications that have real users, downtime is not an option.
+Hence, fallbacking should be an intrinsic feature of Glide routing despite routing strategy.

+There may be exceptions to this dictated by the model nature.
+For example, embedding API may require one model to be used for all embeddings produced.

+Based on this, we group all models we support into types (see GEP0002):

+- language models
+- embeddings
+- transcribers
+- speech synthesizers
+- etc.

+Each model type is represented as a list of model pools that could serve the incoming request uniformly.
+Each model pool is a list of models (along with their params & operational info like API key) and routing strategy that defines how incoming requests should be served.

+The model pool ID or name is exposed to clients and they use them during requests (see GEP0002).
+This is how Glide understands which should server the concreate request.

+### Model Pools & Fallbacking

 TBU

+### Testing

+TBU

+## Model Pool Use Cases

+The model pool abstraction seems like a powerful idea that allows to do these things (not an exhaustive list):

+- Switch clients to a new pool with different setup in a backward-compatible manner (e.g. keeps the old pool in place, add a new one, switch the app to the new pool, remove the old one)
+- Serve several applications with different needs/usecases without a need to deploy another Glide cluster
+-

 ## Alternatives Considered